exonum/exonum-doc/src/architecture/serialization.md

 - **Transactions** are used to invoke [blockchain state](../glossary.md#blockchain-state) changes and usually come from [external clients](../glossary.md#light-client)

-The message serialization consists of 3 main parts: header (includes `network_id`, `protocol_version`, `service_id`, `message_id`, and `payload_length` fields),
+The message serialization consists of 3 main parts: header (includes `protocol_version`, `service_id`, `message_id`, and `payload_length` fields),
 body, and signature.